Bodhi-igloo/NXP/README.md

 # NXP
-This repo consists of the projects build to execute on the FRDM25Z DK
+This repo consists of the projects build to execute on the FRDM25Z DK coupled with simple electronic circuits.